davidagross/mathgenes/README.md

 the Forsyhte Tree [2] I didn't see much use for it.
 I was inspired by Cleve's lament and call to action to revive this code.

-This is how `MathGene` was born a couple days ago, bringing the code into a (slightly) cleaner, (slightly) more robust, object oriented context. math_gene is still provided here for posterity / anyone who wants to make improvements to the procedural version.
+This is how `MathGene` was born, bringing the code into a (slightly) cleaner, (slightly) more robust, object oriented context. math_gene is still provided here for posterity / anyone who wants to make improvements to the procedural version.